csabisanta/VegasCapture/README.md

 # This is only the Sony Vegas capture
-# If you want the entire version then buy Vegas pro
+# If you want the entire version then buy Sony Vegas pro
 # Enjoy